This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Important: You must install packages as noted below.
 Do not attempt to manually create these fields.

-Starting June 10, all new CE customers and existing customers who have not yet completed Salesforce setup receive a consolidated Managed Package v2.
-The CE package, 6sense Conversational Email, is available in the App Exchange.
+All new AIE customers and existing customers who have not yet completed Salesforce setup receive a consolidated Managed Package v2.
+The AIE package is available in the App Exchange.

 This package combines fields from both previous packages into a single package, with updated and standardized naming.